ukhsa-collaboration/covid-19-app-android-ag-public/README.md

 3. (optional) Troubleshooting
    1. _Install-Module_ uses NuGet.
 If NuGet is not pre-installed, install it with _Install-PackageProvider -Name NuGet_ from PowerShell
    2. Installing NuGet might fail due to inappropriate TLS settings.
 Enforcing TLS 1.2 to install NuGet fixes this potential issue: Enter _\[Net.ServicePointManager]::SecurityProtocol = \[Net.SecurityProtocolType]::Tls12_ into PowerShell to enforce usage of TLS 1.2

+### Optional: Setup path to isolation model in global gradle.properties

+In order to get a direct link to the related isolation rule in case of a failing isolation test, you need to add the path to the repo hosting the rules in the global gradle.properties file:

+  * `isolationModel.repo = https://<insert path to repo here>`

 ## Dev actions